mshade/kronic/README.md

 Kronic is in early alpha.
 It may eat your cronjobs, pods, or even your job.
 Avoid exposing Kronic to untrusted parties or networks.
-In a multi-tenant cluster, ensure a sensible network policy is in place to prevent access to the service from other namespaces.

 ## Screenshots